slerman12/Help-me/2-Opposing-views.md

 So my mom had to fly to Moscow, with my sister and me, to do the interview at the Moscow embassy.
 My aunt’s brother’s family lived in Moscow, and my mom was able to leave us with them there.
 The interviewer interrogated: "Your form said you have kids.
 Where are they?"

 My mom was at the Embassy from early morning to night.
 "I left them with relatives.
 I cannot bring them here.
 They would be suffering here.
 My youngest is 3.
-It would be torture for them here, without food, without sleep.”
+It would be torture for them here, without food, without sleep."

 The interviewer laughed.
 "No, you’re absolutely right.
 Usually moms bring their kids here in order to show them to us.
-They think by proving, they’d get sympathy.”
+They think by proving, they’d get sympathy."

 From the Republic of Uzbekistan, more than half a year later, we flew to Rochester, New York, immigrating officially as Jewish refugees.
 I was 3 and two thirds.